Battle of Thermopylae: Third day

 At dawn, Xerxes made libations, pausing to allow the Immortals sufficient time to descend the mountain, and then began his advance.
 A Persian force of 10,000 men, comprising light infantry and cavalry, charged at the front of the Greek formation.
 The Greeks this time sallied forth from the wall to meet the Persians in the wider part of the pass, in an attempt to slaughter as many Persians as they could.
 They fought with spears, until every spear was shattered, and then switched to xiphē (short swords).
-In this struggle, Herodotus states that two of Xerxes' brothers fell: Abrocomes and Hyperanthes.
+In this struggle, Herodotus states that two of Xerxes's brothers fell: Abrocomes and Hyperanthes.
 Leonidas also died in the assault, shot down by Persian archers, and the two sides fought over his body; the Greeks took possession.
 As the Immortals approached, the Greeks withdrew and took a stand on a hill behind the wall.
 The Thebans "moved away from their companions, and with hands upraised, advanced toward the barbarians..."
 (Rawlinson translation), but a few were slain before their surrender was accepted.
 The king later had the Theban prisoners branded with the royal mark.
 Of the remaining defenders, Herodotus says:

 Crown-wearing Achaemenid king killing a Greek hoplite.
-Impression from a cylinder seal, sculpted circa 500 BC–475 BC, at the time of Xerxes I. Metropolitan Museum of Art.
+Impression from a cylinder seal, sculpted circa 500 BC–475 BC, at the time of Xerxes.
+Metropolitan Museum of Art.

 Here they defended themselves to the last, those who still had swords using them, and the others resisting with their hands and teeth.
 Tearing down part of the wall, Xerxes ordered the hill surrounded, and the Persians rained down arrows until every last Greek was dead.
 In 1939, archaeologist Spyridon Marinatos, excavating at Thermopylae, found large numbers of Persian bronze arrowheads on Kolonos Hill, which changed the identification of the hill on which the Greeks were thought to have died from a smaller one nearer the wall.

 The pass at Thermopylae was thus opened to the Persian army, according to Herodotus, at the cost to the Persians of up to 20,000 fatalities.
 The Greek rearguard, meanwhile, was annihilated, with a probable loss of 2,000 men, including those killed on the first two days of battle.
-Herodotus says, at one point 4,000 Greeks died, but assuming the Phocians guarding the track were not killed during the battle (as Herodotus implies), this would be almost every Greek soldier present (by Herodotus' own estimates), and this number is probably too high.
+Herodotus says, at one point 4,000 Greeks died, but assuming the Phocians guarding the track were not killed during the battle (as Herodotus implies), this would be almost every Greek soldier present (by Herodotus's own estimates), and this number is probably too high.